auraphp/Aura.Signal/README.md

 Signals By Object
 -----------------

-You can tie a handler to an object instance, so that only signals sent from that specific object will be handled.
+It is possible to tie a handler to an object instance, so that only signals sent from that specific object will be handled.
 To do so, pass the object instance as the `$sender` for the handler.

     <?php
     /**